cherifimehdi/Check_Access/USECASE.md

 =====================================
 Exploiting Genie/pyATS for Validating/Monitoring access to network devices

-__Check_Access__ Project leverages [Genie/pyATS](https://pubhub.devnetcloud.com/media/genie-docs/docs/cookbooks/index.html), [WebEx Messenger](https://pubhub.devnetcloud.com/media/genie-docs/docs/cookbooks/index.html) and [python logging module](https://docs.python.org/3/library/logging.html) to efficiency Validate/Monitor access to network devices by displaying, sending the result to WebEx Messenger Space and triggering logs to Syslog server for information and maintenance purposes.
+The present use case leverages [Genie/pyATS](https://pubhub.devnetcloud.com/media/genie-docs/docs/cookbooks/index.html), [WebEx Messenger](https://pubhub.devnetcloud.com/media/genie-docs/docs/cookbooks/index.html) and [python logging module](https://docs.python.org/3/library/logging.html) to efficiency Validate/Monitor access to network devices by displaying, sending the result to WebEx Messenger Space and triggering logs to Syslog server for information and maintenance purposes.
 The present project can be used for:
   - __Check__ access to network devices by periodic monitoring process
   - __Vlidate__ access to network devices prior provisioning/retrieving data process